PNayebvali/pharmacy_counting/README.md

 # Instructions to submit your solution
 * To submit your entry please use the link you received in your coding challenge invite email
 * You will only be able to submit through the link one time
 * Do NOT attach a file - we will not admit solutions which are attached files
 * Use the submission box to enter the link to your GitHub or Bitbucket repo ONLY
 * Link to the specific repo for this project, not your general profile
 * Put any comments in the README inside your project repo, not in the submission box
 * We are unable to accept coding challenges that are emailed to us

-# Questions?
-Email us at cc@insightdataengineering.com